Business Environment Profiles - Australia

 Recent Trends – US dollars per Australian dollar

 Post-pandemic inflation caused both the US Federal Reserve and the RBA to start raising interest rates in 2021-22.
-The RBA began increasing the cash rate steadily in May 2022, which sparked a run of 10 consecutive increases.
+The RBA began steadily increasing the cash rate in May 2022, sparking a run of 10 consecutive increases.
 A further cash rate rise occurred in November 2023, which pushed the rate to 4.35%.
 The US Federal Reserve was more aggressive with its rate hikes, lifting the federal funds rate by 75 basis points in July, September and November 2022, providing support for the US dollar in 2022-23.
 Throughout 2021-22 and 2022-23, investment flocked towards US assets, driven by attractive government bond yields.
-As a result, the average AU$/US$ exchange rate fell by almost 8 US cents compared to 2020-21.
+As a result, the average AUD/USD exchange rate fell by almost 8 US cents compared to 2020-21.

 Show more